 Digital security features in the bundle include endpoint detection and response to secure desktop devices.
 Patch management keeps all firmware and operating systems up to data and closes down exploits in software.
-The N-able RMM service also includes an anti-virus package and a firewall for the entire network and all of its devices.
+The N-able N-sight service also includes an anti-virus package and a firewall for the entire network and all of its devices.

 - Designed for MSPs to provide network security and audit reports